 Gary Harrison Hearn was born in England in 1945.
 He began studying art at Penmore House, the Hasland College of Art and Design in Derbyshire, but was unable to continue and abandoned this study when it became necessary to find secure employment to provide an income for his widowed mother.
-He then pursued a career in engineering living and working in Great Britain, Cyprus, Malta, Spain and the Maldives.
+He then pursued a career in mining, construction and engineering living and working in Great Britain, Cyprus, Malta, Spain and the Maldives.

 In 1995 Gary was encouraged to return to painting by F. Francis Younger, a renowned Watercolourist, Graphic artist and President of the W.A.
 Watercolour Society.

 Gary began painting with watercolour as his main medium and was influenced by the work of Sir William Russell Flint and Australian artist, Robert A. Wade.